SMART: Shot-Aware Multimodal Video Moment Retrieval with Audio-Enhanced MLLM: Method

 \textbf{Stage 1 Keyframe Identification:} Given visual features $\mathbf{F}^v$ extracted from the image encoder, we compute frame-to-frame differences to detect visually dynamic frames: $\Delta \mathbf{V} = [\Delta \mathbf{v}_1, \dots, \Delta \mathbf{v}_N]$, where each $\Delta \mathbf{v}_i$ encodes patch-wise changes between consecutive frames.
 The L2 norm of each $\Delta \mathbf{v}_i$ yields a motion magnitude sequence $\mathbf{d} = [d_1, d_2, \dots, d_N]$.
 To suppress local jitter and noise, we apply a Gaussian filter to obtain a smoothed series $\hat{\mathbf{d}} = \text{Gaussian}(\mathbf{d})$, where each $\hat{d}_i$ represents the smoothed motion magnitude of the $i$-th frame.
 Frames with higher $\hat{d}_i$ values are selected as keyframes that contain dynamic content, while the remaining frames are considered non-keyframes with redundant information suitable for compression.

 \textbf{Stage 2 Intra-Shot Token Compression:} For each shot, token-level compression is performed within the Q-Former structure, which uses $Q$ learnable queries to encode each frame.
 Each query captures distinct semantic aspects of the visual content.
 For all frames in a shot, token variance across the temporal dimension is computed at each query position.
 High-variance tokens correspond to dynamic elements and are retained across all frames.
 Low-variance tokens, typically representing static background or redundant content, are discarded from non-keyframes.
 Their information can be inferred from corresponding tokens in keyframes.
 This selective compression reduces visual redundancy and computational load, while preserving the temporal fidelity necessary for precise multimodal moment retrieval.
-The overall STC process is illustrated in Figure~\ref{fig:compression}.
+Figure~\ref{fig:compression} illustrates the STC process.